stb-tester/stb-tester/README.rst

 A record + playback testing system for set-top boxes
 ----------------------------------------------------

-:Copyright: Copyright © 2012 YouView TV Ltd.
+:Copyright: Copyright (C) 2012 YouView TV Ltd.
 :License: LGPL v2.1 or any later version (see LICENSE file for details)
 :Version: @VERSION@
 :Manual section: 1